Hints of Neutrino Dark Matter scattering in the CMB? Constraints from the Marginalized and Profile Distributions: Results for Massless Neutrinos

 Another aspect to take into account is that SPT shares similar limitations with ACT, particularly regarding the lack of data around the first acoustic peaks in the spectrum of temperature and polarization anisotropies.
 As already explained, such a deficiency can produce additional loss of information when constraining this model.
 For this reason, we perform the same test detailed in the previous subsection and combine SPT with Planck in order to cover the missing multipole range while avoiding overlap between the two experiments.
 Considering SPT+P18+BAO, we obtain:

-We observe that combining SPT with Planck the preference mentioned for SPT+BAO translates into an actual indication at 68\% CL that aligns perfectly with the results obtained from ACT (with or without Planck) and is confirmed by the PL.
+We observe that combining SPT with Planck the preference mentioned for SPT+BAO translates into an actual indication at 68\% CL in the PL that aligns perfectly with the results obtained from ACT (with or without Planck).
 Nevertheless, it is important to notice that in this case we obtain much larger uncertainties than when combining ACT and Planck and the peak in the marginalized and PL distributions is also much broader.
 This can be understood looking at \autoref{fig:comaprison_logu}.
 The most preferred values of $\log_{10}u_{\nu{\rm DM}}$ according to SPT+BAO fall a bit away from the plateau of the PL distribution obtained with P18+BAO.
 This explains why the signal weakens when we combine SPT and Planck.
 However, it is still present and in full agreement with the results obtained with ACT.

 Overall, when considering these results individually, (even paying attention to these minor peaks) one may conclude that they do not convincingly support the hypothesis of interactions in the SPT data or that their statistical significance is certainly not sufficient to draw any conclusions.
 Anyway, if we step back and look at the bigger picture, it appears interesting that models with $u_{\nu\text{DM}}\sim 10^{-5}$ to $10^{-4}$ could potentially lead to modest improvements in fitting data from two out of three independent experiments as unequivocally confirmed by the PL analysis.